-When you are in Ladysmith, you'll notice that it is more blue-collar than most other communities in America.
-35.19% of Ladysmith’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ladysmith is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ladysmith is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Ladysmith who work in sales jobs (16.89%), office and administrative support (11.66%), and teaching (7.92%).
+There are especially a lot of people living in Ladysmith who work in sales jobs (17.63%), office and administrative support (12.48%), and teaching (7.75%).

 The people who call Ladysmith home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ladysmith residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ladysmith include Irish, Norwegian, English, and Polish.